Town Management

 Albert Mobley was elected to the Turbeville Town Council on November 2nd, 2021.
 Albert is the Town of Turbeville's first African American council member.
 Mr. Mobley was also the first African American on the Turbeville rescue squad and the second African American firefighter.
 Mr. Mobley is orginally from the Turbeville area, and moved away twenty years ago and worked as a state trooper during this time.
 After some years, Albert returned to his hometown of Turbeville and is active in the community.
 He is married to his wife Tammy Mobley and has five children along with four grandchildren.

-Herbert Mims - Town Councilman
+Ericson Coker - Town Councilman

 Judy Coker - Town Councilmember